Hosshii/rs9cc/README.md

 # rs9cc

 mini C compiler written in Rust.
+This is my hobby project.
+I use [compilerbook](https://www.sigbus.info/compilerbook) as a reference for this project.

 **Note**: This project is work in progress.